SexChrLab/PopInf/README.md

 # PopInf
 PopInf is a method to infer the major population (or populations) ancestry of a sample or set of samples.

 # Running PopInf
 Below are steps for running PopInf.
 PopInf is incorporated into the workflow system snakemake.
 All necessary files and scripts are in this directory.
 There are instructions on preparing the reference panel in a folder called "`Reference_Panel`".
 There are also instructions on preparing the unknown samples in a folder called "`Unknown_Samples`".

 ## What you need to run PopInf
  1. Variants for a reference panel in VCF file format separated by chromosome.
  2. Variants for sample(s) of individuals with unknown or self-reported ancestry in VCF file format separated by chromosome.
  3. Sample information file for the reference panel.
 This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual.
-Our example for this file is provided in this folder and is called `ThousandGenomesSamples_AdmxRm_SHORT.txt`.
+Our example for this file is provided in this folder and is called `Sample_Information/ThousandGenomesSamples_AdmxRm.txt`.
  4. Sample information file for the unknown samples.
 This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual (this column can be labeled "unknown" for this file).
-Our example for this file is provided in this folder and is called `gtex_samples_SHORT.txt`.
+Our example for this file is provided in this folder and is called `Sample_Information/ThousandGenomesSamples_Admx_samples.txt`.
  5. Reference Genome file (.fa) used for mapping variants.
 Make sure there are accompanying index (.fai) and dictionary (.dict) files.
+See folder `Reference_Genome` for more information.

 ## Step 1: Set up your environment
 PopInf uses a variety of programs.
 We will set up a conda environment to manage all necessary packages and programs.

 ### Install Anaconda or Miniconda
 First, you will have to install Anaconda or Miniconda.
 Please refer to Conda's documentation for steps on how to install conda.
 See: https://conda.io/docs/index.html

 ### Create the environment
 You can name your environment whatever you would like.
 We named this environment 'PopInf' and we will use this environment for all analyses.

 Create conda environment called `PopInf`: \
-`conda env create --name PopInf --file popInf_environment.yaml`
+`conda env create --name PopInf --file PopInfConda.txt`

-The `popInf_environment.yaml` environment file is located in this folder.
+The `PopInfConda.txt` is located in this folder and contains the programs needed to run PopInf.

 You will need to activate the environment when running scripts or commands and deactivate the environment when you are done.

 To activate the `PopInf` environment: \
 `source activate PopInf`

 To deactivate the `PopInf` environment: \
 `source deactivate PopInf`